Yushgoel/pitch-variation/README.md

 The .m4a and .wav files are the same, just different format.
 I recorded it in proprietary software, so had to convert it.

 - "hello.wav" - Me saying hello.
-- "hello_stretch.wav" - Me saying hel-lo.
+- "hello_stretch.wav" - Me saying hel-lo (essentially different intonation).
 - "hello_long.wav" - Me saying hello followed by silence for background noise.
 - "test.m4a" - sample audio (recorded this recently.
 Will use it after doing more testing on single words).